dsprenkels/sss-rs/README.md

 // Create a some shares over the secret data `[42, 42, 42, ...]`
 let data = vec![42; DATA_SIZE];
 let count = 5;
-let treshold = 3;
+let treshold = 4;
 let mut shares = create_shares(&data, count, treshold).unwrap();

-// Lose some shares (for demonstrational purposes) shares.remove(2);
+// Lose a share (for demonstrational purposes) shares.remove(3);
-shares.remove(0);

-// We still have 3 shares, so we should still be able to restore the secret let restored = combine_shares(&shares).unwrap();
+// We still have 4 shares, so we should still be able to restore the secret let restored = combine_shares(&shares).unwrap();
 assert_eq!(restored, Some(data));

-// If we lose one more share the secret is lost shares.remove(0);
+// If we lose another share the secret is lost shares.remove(0);
 let restored2 = combine_shares(&shares).unwrap();
 assert_eq!(restored2, None);